bhirons/downblog/readme.md

  * views  : a set of admin views as well as a basic public index page and a show page
  * public : included js and css assets including the simplemde

+ If you publish the views and the public assets, you can allow the forms to load their own css and js by adding a yeild tag to your layout templates named 'cssaddons' and 'jsaddons'.

 ## Usage